gitaunjunge4/assessment/README.md

     ABOUT

-    - Here you will find all my attempts for the 9 questions in preparation for the test on Thursday.
+    - This repository contains all my attempts for the questions in preparation for the test.

-    - This repository contains questions; each in their repository with their solutions in either .py or .js files together with theor README's.
+    - Each question is in its own repository with their solutions in either .py or .js files together with their README's.

-- AUTHOR
+    AUTHOR
         - Gitau Njung'e